mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/air-gapped/create-capi-vm-image/index.md

       --overrides /path/to/overrides/offline.yaml
     ```

-    The DKP image builder uses the values in `image.yaml` and the input base OS image to create a vSphere template that contains the required Kubernetes objects.
-Give the file a suitable name using this suggested naming convention: `creator-ova-vsphere-OS-ver-k8sver-timestamp`.
+    The DKP image builder uses the values in `image.yaml` and the input base OS image to create a vSphere template that contains the required artifacts needed to create a Kubernetes cluster.
+Give the file a suitable name using this suggested naming convention: `creator-ova-vsphere-OS-ver-k8sver-unique_identifier`.
 As an example, the filename you create might resemble `dkp-ova-vsphere-rhel-84-1.21.6-1646938922`.

     DKP creates the new vSphere template directly on the vCenter server.